Anna Oxenstierna: Amateur career

-Individually, she won the 1983 Swedish International Stroke Play Championship, at the time the most prestigious amateur tournament in Sweden, She also won the 72-hole tournament Pierre Robert Cup at Falsterbo GC in both 1981 and 1984.
+Individually, she won the 1983 Swedish International Stroke Play Championship, at the time the most prestigious amateur tournament in the nation.
+She also won the 72-hole tournament Pierre Robert Cup at Falsterbo Golf Club in both 1981 and 1984.
 She was semi-finalist at the Swedish Matchplay Championship in 1988 and 1994.

 Professional career

-Oxenstierna turned professional for the 1987 season and played on the Swedish Golf Tour where she was runner-up at the 1987 Delsjö Ladies Open.
-She finished the 1987 season third on Swedish Golf Tour Order of Merit.
-The year after she finished second behind Sofia Grönberg.
+Oxenstierna turned professional ahead of the 1987 season and played on the Swedish Golf Tour where she was runner-up at the 1987 Delsjö Ladies Open.
+She finished the 1987 season third on Swedish Golf Tour Order of Merit, and in 1988 she finished second, behind Sofia Grönberg.
 In 1989 she won the IBM Ladies Open and Ängsö Ladies Open.

-Oxenstierna joined the Ladies European Tour in 1989.
-She won the 1989 TEC Players Championship, to become the fifth Swedish LET winner after Kärstin Ehrnlund, Marie Wennersten, Liselotte Neumann and Sofia Grönberg.
-In 1990 she was runner-up at the WPG European Tour Classic, 2 strokes behind Tania Abitbol.
+Oxenstierna also joined the Ladies European Tour, where she won the 1989 TEC Players Championship two strokes ahead of Laurette Maritz, to become the fifth Swedish LET winner after Kärstin Ehrnlund, Marie Wennersten, Liselotte Neumann and Sofia Grönberg.
+In 1990 she was runner-up at the WPG European Tour Classic, 2 strokes behind Tania Abitbol of Spain.